AlWaleedMusa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new-owner: this script changes the owner of the file hello to the user betty.
 4-empty: this script will create an empty file called hello.
 5-execute: this script adds execute permission to the owner of the file hello.
+6-multiple-permissions: this script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.